-For major out-patient treatment we recommend you contact us prior to receiving treatment.
+For in-patient treatment, day-patient treatment or major out-patient treatment we recommend you contact us prior to receiving treatment.
 If you are unable to make contact before admission, we may not be able to guarantee a direct settlement.